TO REDUCE TREATMENT COSTS

 For most cancers, there are various chemotherapy

 protocols that have good success rates.
-Ask your doctor to suggest
+Ask your vet to suggest

 several of the most effective protocols (not just the one he/she uses